kristoferlund/ic-use-internet-identity/README.md

 - **Delegation Expiry**: By default, delegations expire after 1 hour and the identity state is automatically reset.
 Monitor `identity` for changes and handle re-authentication.
 - **Secure Storage**: Identities are stored in browser local storage.
 Consider the security implications for your use case.
-- **Session Management**: The library automatically clears the identity one second before expiry by default.
+- **Session Management**: The library automatically clears the identity five minutes before expiry by default.
 To disable, set `clearIdentityOnExpiry={false}` on the `InternetIdentityProvider`.
 Consider your app's security requirements.

 ## Updates